 Your switching window opens 49 days before the end date of your contract.

-If your fixed price energy tariff has already expired, then there is a good chance that you will been automatically rolled onto your supplier’s ‘standard’ tariff – which is likely to be the most expensive.
+When your fixed rate energy deal ends, you will automatically be rolled onto your supplier’s standard variable rate tariff – this is likely to be your supplier's most expensive rate.
 This means that you could stand to save a significant amount of money just by switching to a better deal.

 Often, a fixed tariff’s expiration date will be included in the tariff name, but this is not always the case.
 You can use the table below to find out the end date for your tariff – as well as any cancellation fees you will incur by terminating early – so that you can find out the earliest possible date that you can switch to a better deal.